udaykumar0515/library-management-system/readme.md

 ## 🔐 Environment Variables

-Instead of hardcoding credentials, store them in a `.env` file at the root of your project.
+Store database credentials securely in a `.env` file at the project root:

-Create a `.env` file:

 ```env
 DB_HOST=localhost